Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

       The Select Library Shares dialog box appears.

-  5. In the **Select Library Shares** dialog box, choose one or more SCVMM library shares that this team project collection will use, and then choose **Add**.
+  5. In the **Select Library Shares** dialog box, choose one or more SCVMM library shares that this project collection will use, and then choose **Add**.

       The verify process now confirms that Team Foundation Server can